 As you can see, the above signs and symptoms are similar to other health conditions.
-If a proper diagnosis is not made, the liver will remain untreated until it reaches a more advanced stage when toxin build-up in the body causes symptoms that are indicative of liver failure.
+If a dog cannot get a timely and proper diagnosis, his liver will remain untreated until it reaches a more advanced stage.
+Toxins will start to build up in the body, causing symptoms that are indicative of liver failure.

 Liver cancer is a major cause of canine liver failure.

 Quite a few chemicals and toxins can damage the liver and cause liver problems in dogs.

 Some such toxins and chemicals are present in a lot of insecticides and pesticides, household cleaning products, and some flea control products.

 In addition, toxic amounts of some chemicals and minerals can also be damaging to a dog’s liver (e.g. lead, arsenic, phosphorus, iron, selenium).

 Certain medications for dogs, if used in excessive amounts or over a long period of time, can also cause liver disease in dogs.
 Some such medications include anti-fugal drugs, antibiotics, dewormers, NSAIDs, corticosteroids, and anticonvulsants.